metagov/open-web-challenge/index.md

 We'll also have a hosted version of PolicyKit (link coming soon!) so you can play around with the metagov-enabled policy editor without setting up your own server.

 # Judging criteria
-Challenge entries must consist of a proposal, a slide presentation, and a GitHub repo with code (where relevant).
+Challenge entries must consist of a submission post, a slide presentation, and a GitHub repo with code (where relevant).
 Entries will be judged on four criteria:

 * **Impactful**: does the project solve a specific problem, generate meaningful information, or benefit a wide section of the open web ecosystem?
 * **Creative**: how is the project different (and better) from previous alternatives?
 Be audacious.